 Patty Hudak currently works in her studio in Vermont, and is a citizen of both Ireland and the USA.
 She studied painting at Wellesley College, where she was awarded 2 Stecher Scholarships to study abroad in Italy and France.
 Since 2005, she has practiced art in Hong Kong SAR; Beijing, China; and Tokyo, Japan.
+She is a recipient of the Vermont Arts Council's 2018 Creation Grant.

 Her solo exhibitions include Patty Hudak in China, Being 3 Gallery, Beijing, China (2015); Patty Hudak, Grace Hotel Gallery, Beijing, China (2014-15); True Colors, US Embassy Beijing American Center, Beijing, China (2013); On the Curve, Viva Now, Beijing, China (2009); and Garden Helices, 5 OPT Gallery, Hong Kong (2008).
 Group exhibitions include Beyond the Three Perfections, Dublin Castle, Dublin, Ireland (2017)Mi-Lab Exhibition, 3331 Space, Tokyo, Japan (2016, 2017), Tokyo International Art Fair (2017), Tokyo Book Arts Fair, (2016, 2017), Surface(s), Nishimachi Artist Space, Tokyo, Japan (2017); Shadow Sides, Nishimachi Artist Space, Tokyo, Japan (2016); Birth of a Nation, Ning Gallery, Beijing, China (2016); Identity, Emerging Arts Research Center, Beijing, China; and Irish Wave Festival, Inter Art Gallery, Beijing, China (2015).